Articles & Recipes

 SWEATING STEP:

 Next you need to “sweat” the slices.
-Lay the slices flat onto paper towels and sprinkle each slice.
+Lay the slices flat onto paper towels and sprinkle each slice with salt.
 Cover the slices with another paper towel.
 Let the slices sit for about an hour.
 This will help draw out much of the immediate moisture in the vegetable, which is culprit in soggy dishes.

 NOTE: If you can’t wait an hour to sweat the eggplant, you can put the slices into the oven at 275 degrees for about 7-8 minutes.
 The challenge with this method is that is depletes the eggplant of much of its amazing nutrients.